Alabama State Capitol: U.S. Capitols Challenge

 Self-Guided Tours

-The Alabama State Capitol can be explored as a self-guided tour and is a chance to dive deeper into the Capitol’s rich history and discover its many layers of significance at your own speed.
+The Alabama State Capitol can be explored as a self-guided tour.
+This is a chance to dive deeper into the Capitol’s rich history and discover its layers at your own speed.

 Guided Tours

-Guided tours are only offered for 15 or more people and need to be scheduled in advance.
-Check out the official website HERE to schedule a guided tour.
+Guided tours are available for groups of 15 or more and must be scheduled in advance through the official website.

-Did you know?
-Alabama has had five different capitol locations throughout its history.
+Did you know Alabama has had five capital cities?

-Each move reflected a pivotal shift in the state’s political and geographic development, ultimately leading to Montgomery becoming the permanent capital in 1846.
+Each move reflected shifts in population, politics, and geography before Montgomery became the permanent capital in 1846.

 The Rotunda – A Stunning Centerpiece

-As you step past the grand staircases and into the heart of the Alabama State Capitol, you’ll find yourself in the Rotunda.
+Stepping past the grand staircases, you’ll find yourself in the Rotunda.
 An awe-inspiring space that captures the architectural and artistic spirit of the building.

 The space itself is designed to impress.
-Both a literal and symbolic center of the Capitol.
-It’s a place where architecture, art, and history converge, making it one of the most memorable features of the entire building.
+It’s one of the most memorable features of the entire building.

-The Rotunda is crowned by a soaring domed ceiling, illuminated by natural light filtering through a circular skylight at its peak.
+The Rotunda is crowned by a soaring domed ceiling, illuminated by light.

-Painted by artist Roderick MacKenzie in the 1920s, each mural tells the story of a pivotal moment in Alabama’s past.
+Painted by artist Roderick MacKenzie in the 1920s, each mural tells a story of Alabama’s past.

-From its early Native American history and European exploration to the founding of the state and its role in the Civil War.
+From its early Native American history and European exploration to its role in the Civil War.

 These vibrant artworks offer a visual journey through the state’s past, bringing its story to life in a way that complements the Capitol’s rich architecture.